Free Gourd Craft Tutorials - Learn Carving, Painting Pyrography and Other Gourd Craft Techniques

 I recommend working in small areas and then heat setting/drying the chalk and dye inks with a embossing heat tool before moving on to another area to avoid getting ink on your hands and clothes.
 Using a heat embossing tool is more effective than a hair dryer because it is more concentrated.

-Gourd dye inks do not work well on wood UNLESS you mix them with paint or some other medium such as paint.
+Gourd dye inks do not work well on wood UNLESS you mix them with paint or some other medium such as paint or apply a finish to the wood before using the inks.

-These dyes are perfect for gourd artists, scrap bookers, crafters as well as rubber stamping enthusiasts.
+These dye inks are perfect for gourd artists, scrap bookers, crafters as well as rubber stamping enthusiasts.
 They are not intended to be used directly on wood but can be mixed with paint or other mediums.
-I suggest you experiment mixing the inks and experiment on a scrap piece of wood.
-I have had great results mixing it with Jo Sonja paints and Generation Green base paints.
+I suggest you experiment mixing the inks on a scrap piece of wood.
+I have had great results mixing it with acrylic paints.
 Mixing with varnish will also give you a nice stained varnish.
 So play, have fun, experiment!

 Please check out our embossing heat tool to help speed the drying process of the Acrylic Pigment & Dye inks.
 I also carry a complete line of ink applicators, cotton-tipped applicators, brushes, buddy cups, etc. They can all be found on our gourd and craft supplies and accessories page.